Haninebay2/piCHAT/README.md

 The application uses hardcoded user and contact details for simplicity.
 These can be found and modified in the `contacts` dictionary within both script files.

-## Contributing

-Contributions to PieChat are welcome.
-Please ensure to follow the existing coding style and add comments where necessary.
-Create a pull request with a description of your changes or improvements.